EmmyVoita/EmmyVoita.github.io/_posts/2025-2-1-Galactic-Heist.markdown

 [Download/View the Board Game Rules](/assets/PDFs/Paper Prototype Rulesheet.pdf)

 Balancing the boss's scaling was crucial to ensuring a good player experience.
 If the boss grew too strong too quickly, the game felt overly difficult, but if it scaled too slowly, it wasn't challenging.
-This, along with understanding how to implement dynamic difficulty, were important lessons applicable to creating a digital prototype.
+This, along with understanding how to implement dynamic difficulty, was an important lesson applicable to creating a digital prototype.

 <div class="video-container">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/IwqAqFziZxo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>